nathanbish/CUSG-Law/Statutes/Title I: Governance & Institutional Structure/Chapter 5: Style, Ethics, and Conduct Standards/README.md

 **Enacted by 84 LCB 06 (2015, “Outlook CUSG Business”)**

 (a) Microsoft Outlook shall be the sole official platform used for conducting CU Student Government Proper-related business communications.

+## §1.5.3 – Oath of Office for Elected or Appointed Officers
+**Enacted by 88 LCB 07 (2018, “Reaffirming the Rights of Associated Students”)**

+(a) The oath or affirmation required by Article XVII of the CU Student Government Constitution, taken by an Associated Student who has been elected or appointed to a CU Student Government office or position of trust, shall represent their sworn commitment to uphold the CU Student Government Constitution and protect the rights of the Associated Students.

+(b) The standard oath or affirmation for such officers and positions shall be:

+> “I, (name), do solemnly swear (or affirm) that I will uphold the Constitution of the University of Colorado Student Government in the spirit in which it was created.
+I will perform the duties and responsibilities of (state office or position) of the University of Colorado Student Government to the best of my ability.”